Rrayor/datadiff/README.md

 # Installation
 Currently there is no classical installation.
 The app is distributed as portable binaries.
 There are 2 main ways to get the app working on your system.
 They overlap after a while, but I put the overlapping parts in both instruction sets.

-**IMPORTANT:** Unfortunately I didn't have the opportunity to test on every platform, especially MacOS 😒 I tested on Windows 11 and Fedora 38.
+**IMPORTANT:** Unfortunately I didn't have the opportunity to test on every platform, especially MacOS 😒 I tested on Windows 11 and Ubuntu 22.04.

 ## Build from source
 You can clone the repo and build the app for yourself.
 This requires some experience with building applications however, but the process shouldn't be too hard.